-- The Applied Exercise Science Track

-- The Exercise Physiology Track

-- The Exercise Science and Chiropractic Track (3+4)
+- The Applied Exercise Science Track - The Exercise Physiology Track - The Exercise Science and Chiropractic Track (3+4) - The Exercise Science and Master of Science in Athletic Training Track (3+2)

 Both the Applied Exercise Science and Exercise Physiology tracks will prepare students to enter the field of Exercise Science directly.
 However, these two tracks differ in terms of their preparation of students for varying post-graduate degree programs.